 Once you have received your quote, we encourage you to visit manufacturers’ websites to look at feature and specifications in greater detail.

 The ducting and cover is a key component of any ducted reverse cycle air conditioning system.
 Ducts need to be thermally efficient so that valuable cooling or heating doesn’t escape between the air conditioner unit and the target room.
-Some suppliers are installing inferior ducting so we urge you to check that the ducting your installer uses meets the Australian standard for ductwork, AS 4254.
-Check the labels on the ducts or get a written statement of compliance to make sure you get the right quality of ducting.
+Some suppliers are installing inferior ducting so we urge you to check that the ducting in any quote for your ducted reverse cycle air conditioner uses meets the Australian standard for ductwork, AS 4254.
+Also check the labels on the ducts and/or get a written statement of compliance to make sure you get the right quality of ducting.

 The running costs of your ducted reverse cycle air conditioning system depend on the following: